Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Background

+We present several theoretical properties of MFQNET control problems, which will be used to derive our main results.
 The Pontryagin Maximum Principle \citep{Bittner1963LSP, Sethi2019} provides necessary optimality conditions for general optimal control problems.
 Due to the non-negativity constraints on the state variable in Problem \eqref{eq:fluid}, the conditions that we provide are tailored for the optimal control problems with pure state constraints.

 We define the Hamiltonian of Problem \eqref{eq:fluid} as

 where $\bm{y}(t)$ is known as the costate variable.